Duchess Catherine Fast Facts

-(CNN)Here is a look at the life of the Duchess of Cambridge, the former Kate Middleton.
+(CNN)Here is a look at the life of the Duchess of Cambridge, the former Catherine (Kate) Middleton.

 Personal: